jackmuva/jackmuva/README.md

 - 💁 [developer advocate articles](https://github.com/jackmuva/developer-advocate-articles/blob/main/README.md): a README of my published articles

 ### completed projects
+- 🏃 [vimnotion](https://vimnotion.com): what it sounds like - notion-like editor with vim motions
 - 💌 [fikaNote](https://fikanote.com): a lightweight app for sending letters, notes, or documents
 - 🪵 [flodet](https://flodet.com): a frontend only app designed to log activities with all data kept locally